FG-s-Modlists/FGs-Modlists-Site/content/en/masterstroke/beforeyoustart.md

 - Item Durability: Weapons and armor will degrade over time and require repairs periodically.
 - Spellforge: Changes how spells are acquired to allow for better pacing to mages.
 - Simply Balanced: Allows every aspect of the game to be tweaked to increase or decrease difficulty.
+- Heat & Hunger: a simple addon that integrates Sexlab into Sunhelm.
+- Honed Metal: NPCs can create weaponry or enchantments to order, if you have the necessary change.
+- Whetstones: Portable whetstones are now for sale!

 ### The Combat & Enemy Mods